James Yimm Lee: Early life

 Lee was born on January 31, 1920, in Oakland, California.
 He was a welder by profession.
 He joined the United States Army in August 1944.
 After basic training, he was stationed at Fort Knox, Kentucky for radio operator school.
-In January 1945, he was deployed to the Philippine Islands for about a year while part of the 716th Tank Battalion and fought in the Battle of Luzon and Battle of Mindanao campaigns.
+In January 1945, he was deployed to the Philippine Islands for about a year while a part of the 716th Tank Battalion and fought in the Battle of Luzon and Battle of Mindanao campaigns.
 In January 1946, he was sent to the Letterman Army Hospital, San Francisco, California due to recurring bouts of malaria.
-He became a private first class and was assigned to 801st Military Police Battalion in San Francisco, California.
+He became a private first class and was assigned to the 801st Military Police Battalion in San Francisco, California.

 Career

 He was one of Bruce Lee's (no relation) three personally certified 3rd rank instructors and co-founded the Jun Fan Gung Fu Institute in Oakland where he taught Jun Fan Gung Fu in Bruce's absence.
 James was responsible for introducing Bruce Lee to Ed Parker, the organizer of the Long Beach International Karate Championships where Bruce was first introduced to the martial arts community.

 James Lee became well known for his Iron Palm specialty, and would routinely break bricks at demonstrations.
 He was the first to publish an Iron Palm book in America in 1957.

-He and Linda Lee were eyewitnesses of the fight between Bruce Lee and Wong Jack-man held privately at Chinatown, Oakland in 1964.
+He and Linda Lee were eyewitnesses of the fight between Bruce Lee and Wong Jack-man held privately in Chinatown, Oakland in 1964.